 Two hundred hours are required in the combined practicum experiences for the Initial license.
-Each campus has its own practicum and portfolio requirements, so it is important to check with your campus for specifics.
-Most people divide their hours evenly across the elementary and secondary levels, although exceptions can be made with the approval of the student's advisor.
-Elementary level refers to work in an elementary or middle school.
-Secondary level indicates middle school or high school level.
-You may do only one of these experiences at the middle school level.
+Each campus has its own practicum, content GPA, and portfolio requirements, so it is important to check with your campus for specifics.
+Most people divide their hours evenly across two of the three levels - elementary, middle school, high school.
+The practicum experiences along with prior methods field experiences or teaching experiences should cover all three levels.

 All practicum experiences are arranged through the your home institution.
 To set up an experience, contact the designated person at your home campus in the required time frame.
 They will suggest sites and explain requirements to the supervising library media specialist at the site.
 It is your responsibility to:

 | One semester

 We will work with you to create the best experiences possible.
 It is good to begin a discussion of this requirement with your school administrator at the beginning of the licensure program.
 Generally, you need to begin planning for the practicum a year before you want to go into the schools.
 Working professionals find it difficult to develop two realistic practicum experiences.
 Some students have requested and received some time out of the school to do the practicum.
 Options depend on your home campus, but here are some that have worked:

 Remember: Portfolios are required for initial licensure, so collect your work as you go.
 Requirements vary by campus: